 Providence has long been one of New England's most progressive and gay-friendly cities.
 U.S. congressman from Rhode Island David Cicilline, who's openly gay, is the former mayor of the city, and local politicos and civic leaders always march in the parade.
 If you're visiting from out of town, be sure to spend some time not just downtown but in some of the inviting neighborhoods nearby, such as College Hill, which is anchored by the attractive campuses of Brown University and Rhode Island School of Design (RISD) and contains a wealth of restored 18th- and 19th-century homes, and Federal Hill, one of the most colorful and renowned "Little Italy" districts in the country.

 Another area that's become increasingly popular with LGBT residents and visitors is Broadway, just south of Federal Hill and west of downtown, which is lined with hip and fun eateries and nightspots that draw a decidedly artsy crowd.

-Bear in mind that plenty of gay-popular restaurants, hotels, and shops will be extra busy during this busy time, and catering heavily to LGBT visitors, and also be sure to take a look at the Providence Gay Nightlife Guide.
+Keep in mind that plenty of popular restaurants, hotels, and shops will be extra busy during this time, and also be sure to take a look at the Providence Gay Nightlife Guide.